Results tagged ‘ Emmanuel Burriss ’

 would sign Free Agent first baseman Aubrey Huff.
 Even after the news of the deal

-that would keep Huff in orange and black for two more seasons, the possibility
+that would keep Huff in orange and black

 of Belt being a Giant this spring was not necessarily diminished.